the1lab/1lab/src/Cat/Functor/Kan/Unique.lagda.md

 # Uniqueness of Kan extensions

-[Kan extensions] (both left and [right]) are [universal constructions], so they are [unique when they exist].
-To get a theorem out of this intuition, we must be careful about how the structure and the properties are separated: Informally, we refer to the _functor_ as "the Kan extension", but in reality, the data associated with "the Kan extension of $F$ along $p$" also includes the natural transformation.
-For accuracy, using the setup from the diagram below, we should say “$(G,
-\eta)$ is the Kan extension of $F$ along $p$".
+[[Kan extensions]] (both left and [[right|right Kan extension]]) are [universal constructions], so they are [[unique when they exist|proposition]].
+To get a theorem out of this intuition, we must be careful about how the structure and the properties are separated:
+Informally, we refer to the _functor_ as "the Kan extension", but in reality, the data associated with "the Kan extension of $F$ along $p$" also includes the natural transformation.
+For accuracy, using the setup from the diagram below, we should say “$(G, \eta)$ is the Kan extension of $F$ along $p$".

-[Kan extensions]: Cat.Functor.Kan.Base.html
-[right]: Cat.Functor.Kan.Base.html#right-kan-extensions
 [universal constructions]: Cat.Functor.Hom.Representable.html
-[unique when they exist]: 1Lab.HLevel.html#is-prop

 ~~~{.quiver .tall-15}
 \[\begin{tikzcd}